gdisdevops/k8s-node-label/readme.md

-# K8S Master Label
+# K8S Node Label

-K8S Master Label is a small tool to label Master nodes after an upgrade to 1.16 with the master role.
+K8S Node Label is a small tool to label Nodes based on their role in a kubernetes cluster.

+## Master Node

-Starting from 1.16 the --node-labels flag disables for security reasons to set the "master" role, this tool runs inside the cluster and marks a node when it starts with the
+Starting from 1.16 the --node-labels flag in kubelet is deprecated for security reasons.
+This tool runs inside the cluster and marks a node when it starts with the
 "node-role.kubernetes.io/master" label.

 Two more options are available: